 Reinforced reaction injection molding (RRIM) means a process of mixing of two or more resins together in the mixing chamber to form a thermosetting polymer under high pressure.
 Reinforcement agents like glass fibers or mica are added to the mixture.
 Then the resin mixture is metered into a mold with the help of high pressure pumps or injection cylinders.

 Coupon-sample means a FRP sample fabricated and tested in accordance with national and / or international standards to determine design allowables.
-Coupon-samples are manufactured by the same technology as the appropriate FRP service equipment.

 Inspection-sample means a sample cut out from the FRP service equipment to establish the identity of serial FRP device to the prototype.